laravel/nova-docs/4.0/upgrade.md

 });
 ```

-Above code will cancel saving the Resource in Laravel Nova 4 and throws `Laravel\Nova\Exceptions\ResourceSaveCancelledException` excepton.
+Above code however will starts to throws `Laravel\Nova\Exceptions\ResourceSaveCancelledException` exception in Laravel Nova 4.

 ### `Field::default()` now only resolved for Create, Attach, and Action requests